QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-FB's annual earnings growth rate of 64.72%, Based on the average of the 3 and 4 year historical EPS growth rates, passes this test.
+FB's annual earnings growth rate over the past five years of 49.35% passes this test.

 EARNINGS CONSISTENCY: [PASS]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-FB, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.06, 0.17, 0.31, 0.02, 0.60, passes since the latest quarter's earnings are on track to be the best yet.
+FB, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.31, 0.02, 0.60, 1.10, 1.29, passes this criterion.
+The one dip is considered acceptable, as earnings quickly rebounded after the decline.

 LONG-TERM EPS GROWTH RATE RELATIVE TO GROWTH IN THE LATEST 2 QUARTERS: [PASS]

 This methodology looks favorably at companies whose earnings in the latest 2 quarters begin spurting 25% more than the typical earnings growth rate.
 For instance, companies whose earnings were growing 15%, but began jumping 40% in the latest few quarters, are considered highly attractive.
 FB, who has seen earnings growth of 116.0% from Q6 to Q2 and 188.9% from Q5 to Q1, far surpasses its typical earnings growth rate of 49.4%.
 FB's earnings growth is highly admirable.

 Investors should keep an eye open for stocks that are trading within 15% of their 52-week highs, as it is likely to continue in its upward trend.
 FB's pricing data is not available, hence an opinion cannot be rendered at the current time.